A Timeline of Psychiatry in the United States

 General Observations on Psychiatric History in the US

 The defining general characteristic of US psychiatry lies in the fact that, unlike a country like France with a centralized, state-run psychiatric system, psychiatry in the US is highly local.
 Dorothea Dix and other reformers failed to achieve a federal plan for psychiatric and social policy in the 1850s, which means that the states, along with other private and federal actors, have largely had to negotiate their models differently in each locality.
 It's probably fair to say that the clearest general unifying trend in the history of psychiatry is its near constant courting of controversy and dissent from both inside and out.
 Psychiatry is always in flux —its diagnoses, treatments, and even basic status as a science are consistently put into question.
-Nevertheless, other clear, unifying features still emerge: a high degree of conservatism in terms of the profession (nearly all innovations came from outside and were integrated in) and general outlook (their concept of "normality" is derived from the morals of white, middle-class, "hardworking" citizens of colonial nation-states), a tendency towards expansive medicalization of problems (treating more and more things as "illnesses" to be treated), and a consistent, though fluid, relationship and shared origin story with mechanisms of social control like policing and incarceration.
+Nevertheless, other clear, unifying features still emerge: a high degree of conservatism in terms of the profession (nearly all innovations came from outside and were integrated in) and general outlook (their concept of "normality" is generally derived from the morals of white, middle-class, "hardworking" citizens of colonial nation-states), a tendency towards expansive medicalization of problems (treating more and more things as "illnesses" to be treated), and a consistent, though fluid, relationship and shared origin story with mechanisms of policing and incarceration.
 The various strands of these interwoven relationships (law, crime, medicine, punishment, and therapy) tend to get separated and presented as distinct histories or bodies of thought.
 Putting them back together is one of the primary goals of this project.

 Race and Psychiatric Knowledge

 Psychiatric knowledge about race in the US is historically fluid and has held diametrically opposed positions on the mental condition and proposed treatments of non-white mad peoples depending on the white establishment's changing perceptions of (mainly) Black and Native people (at times even switching very rapidly) as well as non-white immigrants.
-It has reinforced hegemonic narratives of white (hereditary) supremacy as in when psychiatrists lend their expertise to equate degeneracy with non-white people, or to naturalize the conditions of Black enslaved and free people, Native people, and other people of color by providing "evidence" of their "primitive" psychological condition and biological incapacity for good morals or civility in freedom.
+It has reinforced hegemonic narratives of white (hereditary) supremacy as in when psychiatrists lend their expertise to equate degeneracy with non-white people, or to naturalize the conditions of Black enslaved and free people, Native people, and more by providing "evidence" of their "primitive" psychological condition and biological incapacity for good morals or civility in freedom.
 Black and Native people were thought less likely to go insane because their minds weren't civilized as whites'.
 Slavery, it was said, was psychologically beneficial, because the enslaved were "psychologically fit" for it.
 In the face of unrest, like the riots in the 1960s, psychiatry has also served very different ends: to pathologize resistance and reactions to white civilization.
 In such times, Black people are far more likely (rather than less, as above) to be called "dangerously insane" than white people.
 Psychiatry developed new techniques of identifying these "delinquents," and developed methods of incarceration along with therapeutic or chemical control and tranquilization.

 The Arc of the Story: From Chains to Triumph to Chains